Don Carey (cornerback): Cleveland Browns

-The Cleveland Browns selected Carey in the sixth round (177th overall) of the 2009 NFL Draft.
+The Cleveland Browns selected Carey in the sixth round (177th overall) of the 2009 NFL draft.
 He was the 24th cornerback drafted in 2009.

-On July 14, 2009, the Cleveland Browns signed Carey to a four-year, $1.86 million contract that includes a signing bonus of $116,750.
+On July 14, 2009, the Browns signed Carey to a four-year, $1.86 million contract that includes a signing bonus of $116,750.

 Throughout training camp, he competed for a roster spot as a backup cornerback against Hank Poteat, Corey Ivy, Gerard Lawson, and Coye Francies.
 On August 6, 2009, the Cleveland Browns waived Carey due to a shoulder injury.

-Jacksonville Jaguars
+Jacksonville Jaguars (first stint)

 On August 7, 2009, the Jacksonville Jaguars claimed Carey off of waivers.
 The Jacksonville Jaguars were criticized for claiming Carey as it was expected the Browns would've placed him on injured reserve after clearing waivers.
 On September 1, 2009, the Jaguars placed him on injured reserve due to his shoulder injury that kept him sidelined for the remainder of the season.

-2010

-During training camp, he competed for a roster spot as a backup cornerback against Tyron Brackenridge, William Middleton, Scotty McGee, Josh Gordy, and Chris Hawkins.
+During training camp in 2010, he competed for a roster spot as a backup cornerback against Tyron Brackenridge, William Middleton, Scotty McGee, Josh Gordy, and Chris Hawkins.

-2011

 Carey was waived by the Jaguars prior to the start of the 2011 season.